kyma-project/cloud-manager/docs/user/resources/04-40-10-azure-vpc-peering.md

-Once an AzureVpcPeering CR is created and reconciled, the Cloud Manager controller first creates virtual network peering connection in the Virtual Private Cloud (VPC) network of the Kyma cluster in the underlying cloud provider and accepts VPC peering connection in the remote cloud provider subscription.
+Once an AzureVpcPeering CR is created and reconciled, the Cloud Manager controller first creates a virtual network peering connection in the Virtual Private Cloud (VPC) network of the Kyma cluster in the underlying cloud provider and accepts VPC peering connection in the remote cloud provider subscription.

-You must authorize Cloud Manager service principal kyma-cloud-manager-ENV in remote cloud provider subscription to accept VPC peering connection.
-Assign following IAM roles to Cloud Manager service principal in the remote subscription:
+You must authorize Cloud Manager service principal `kyma-cloud-manager-ENV` in the remote cloud provider subscription to accept VPC peering connection.
+Assign the following IAM roles to the Cloud Manager service principal in the remote subscription:
 * Classic Network Contributor
 * Network Contributor

-AzureVpcPeering can be deleted at any time but VPC peering connection in the remote subscription must be deleted manually.
+AzureVpcPeering can be deleted at any time but the VPC peering connection in the remote subscription must be deleted manually.

 ## Specification <!-- {docsify-ignore} -->